Record

 CLP/24/26Paper, 'The Answer of John Collins to a Paper of Mr. Hobbs - endeavouring to invalidate the doctrine of Dr. Wallis in his Arithmetica Infinitorum' by John Collins17th century

-EL/F1/108Extract of letter from John Flamsteed to John Collins14 December 1674
+EL/F1/108Extract of a letter, from John Flamsteed to John Collins14 December 1674

-EL/F1/84Extract of a letter from John Flamsteed to John Collins18 March 1671
+EL/F1/84Extract of a letter, from John Flamsteed to John Collins18 March 1671

-EL/F1/107Extract of letter from John Flamsteed to John Collins25 November 1674
+EL/F1/107Extract of a letter, from John Flamsteed to John Collins25 November 1674

 CLP/24/11/4Diagram, The Parisian problem by John CollinsDecember 1667/January 1668